SFAI SPONSORED RESIDENCY PROGRAM TO LAUNCH WITH EQUAL JUSTICE: APPLICATIONS DUE FEBRUARY 12, 2017

 RESIDENCY THEME 2014-2015 : FOOD JUSTICE

-SFAI is pleased to announce Food Justice as its inaugural theme for residencies and programming.
-From July 2014 through June 2015, SFAI encourages creative minds to come together and examine the territory of food justice.
-Together, we will ask how can we use diverse creative practices to confront inherent social, cultural and economic problems in our food system?
-Further, how can we bring together insights from creative fields, environmental sciences, sustainable agriculture, critical theory, and food studies to have local, national, and international impact?
+From July 2014 through June 2015, SFAI encouraged creative minds to come together and examine the territory of food justice.
+Together, we asked how can we use diverse creative practices to confront inherent social, cultural and economic problems in our food system?
+Further, we explored how can we bring together insights from creative fields, environmental sciences, sustainable agriculture, critical theory, and food studies to have local, national, and international impact.